Penalty taxes on retirement plans.

 Required minimum distributions.

-If you’ve waited that long, however, you’ll most likely find yourself having to take two distributions in your first year, which may result in additional taxes as your income increases for that year.
+If you’ve waited that long, however, you’ll most likely find yourself having to take two distributions in your first year, which may result in additional taxes, as your income will be larger than usual for that year.

 Once you start receiving required minimum distributions from your IRA, you’ll need to make sure of the following: